 Choice of dog bed is important

 Finally, ensuring your dogs gets the best sleep possible in their old age is vital.
-As they get older and their joints stiffen, you might want to consider a memory foam orthopaedic bed which cushions the pressure points that may now be sinking through their old bed and resting on the floor.
+As they get older and their joints stiffen, you might want to consider a memory foam orthopaedic bed or dog mattress which cushion the pressure points that may now be sinking through their old bed and resting on the floor.

 Consider water resistant fabrics if your dog is prone to incontinence in their old age.
 These beds are easier to clean and you can still get ones with sufficient padding for their joints.